-- Step 1 From a user phone, dial an extension. - Step 2 After the dialed extension is answered, on the user phone, press the Confrn softkey to start a conference call. - Step 3 Dial the live record pilot number that you created in the "To Add a Live Record Pilot Number to Cisco Unified Communications Manager" procedure on page 22-23.
-For example, dial "5110." - Step 4 To join the Unity Connection live recorder with the conference call, press the Confrn softkey. - Step 5 After recording the phone conversation, hang up the user phone. - Step 6 On the user phone, sign in to the voice mailbox for the user.
+- Step 1 From a user phone, dial an extension. - Step 2 After the dialed extension is answered, on the user phone, press the Confrn softkey to start a conference call. - Step 3 Dial the live record pilot number that you created in the "To Add a Live Record Pilot Number to Cisco Unified Communications Manager" procedure on page 19-18.
+For example, dial "5110."

+- Step 4 To join the Connection live recorder with the conference call, press the Confrn softkey. - Step 5 After recording the phone conversation, hang up the user phone. - Step 6 On the user phone, log on to the voice mailbox for the user. - Step 7 Listen to the recorded phone conversation.